 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

-The Teach Grant program provides up to $3716 per year or grade level (dependant on enrollment status) in grant assistance ($8,000 total) to a graduate student who are enrolled in an eligible program and agrees to teach om a high-need field, at a low-income elementary or secondary school for at least four years within eight years of completing the program for which the TEACH grant was awarded.
+The Teach Grant program provides up to $3964 per year or grade level (dependant on enrollment status) in grant assistance ($8,000 total) to a graduate student who are enrolled in an eligible program and agrees to teach in a high-need field, at a low-income elementary or secondary school for at least four years within eight years of completing the program for which the TEACH grant was awarded.
 A TEACH Grant recipient who does not complete their required teaching within a specified time frame or fails to meet certain other requirements of the TEACH Grant program will be required to repay the TEACH Grant as a direct unsubsidized loan under the William D. Ford Federal Direct Loan Program.
+The student must have a 3.25 GAP and keep a 3.25 GPA.

 Students must check their eligibility by reviewing the TEACH Information Sheet.